DanielJ0131/RPSG-Game/README.md

 # Rock, Paper or Scissors game - RPSG-Game

-By Ngoc Hong (Mi), Chris Lubert and Daniel Jönsson
+By Ngoc Hong, Chris Lubert and Daniel Jönsson

 This is a Python implementation of the game Rock, Paper or Scissors.
 This game is designed to play in the terminal.
 It's fun and entertaining.